 Here are some more of my thoughts on Star Wars: The Force Awakens (dir.
 Abrams, 2015).
 I liked the not so subtle digs at the prequels.
-The first line of the film is, “this will begin to make things right”.
-The Star Killer Base blows up the Republic and thus the Senate (they’ll be none of that talky politics crap in our Star Wars).
-I believe I also heard some dialogue criticising the inferiority of a clone army in comparison to Stormtroopers.
-The humanising of the Stormtroopers again seems like a reaction against the prequels.
+The first line of the film is, “This will begin to make things right”.
+The Starkiller Base blows up the Republic and thus the Senate (there’ll be none of that talky politics crap in our Star Wars).
+I believe I also heard some dialogue criticising the inferiority of a clone army in comparison to stormtroopers.
+The humanising of the stormtroopers again seems like a reaction against the prequels.
 Finn (John Boyega) shows us they’re human beings with feelings, not disposable duplicates, which raises the stakes of the war.
-Plus, other Stormtroopers have emotional reactions, showing us Finn is not just an anomaly.
+Plus, other stormtroopers have emotional reactions, showing us Finn is not just an anomaly.

 The CGI used for Snoke is nothing new and looks out of place with the retro vibe the film’s going for.
 In fact, things start to really go wrong with the sudden introduction of Snoke and other CGI elements.
 We also have a pointless runaround on a freighter with CGI tentacles.
-It seems to be there so we can have some last bits of fun and humour with Han and Chewie (Peter Mayhew), but it serves no plot purpose apart from the bounty hunters inform the First Order of BB-8’s whereabouts, but they’re already able to track him, so this makes little sense.
+It seems to be there so we can have some last bits of fun and humour with Han and Chewie (Peter Mayhew), but it serves no plot purpose apart from the bounty hunters inform the First Order of BB-8’s whereabouts, but this makes no sense as they’re already able to track him.
 Maz Kanata (Lupita Kanata) is another out of place CGI creation that seems utterly pointless.
 The time spent with her really bogs the movie down.
-All the emotional issues and plot points brought up during these scenes could be worked out on the Falcon, perhaps while being pursued by Tie Fighters and Star Destroyers à la The Empire Strikes Back (dir.
+All the emotional issues and plot points brought up during these scenes could be worked out on the Falcon; perhaps while being pursued by TIE fighters and Star Destroyers à la The Empire Strikes Back (dir.
 Kershner, 1980).
 I don’t see any reason why Han couldn’t have picked up Luke’s lightsaber somewhere, and Finn couldn’t just ask Han to take him away from the war instead of propositioning other characters.
 Maz’s cantina-esque home seems to have been included just so another box can be ticked on the film’s list of essential Star Warsy stuff.